Hardhat-Enterprises/Deakin-Detonator-Toolkit/README.md

 # 🔧 Setup

-To install the Deakin Detonator Toolkit on Kali, you can follow method below.
+To install Deakin Detonator Toolkit on Kali, you can follow the method below.
 The method is a one&#8209;step process that utilises a bash script.
 If it doesn't work, follow the additional steps below.

 ## Run the application (dependency install and run)

-1. Run the following command, this will install dependent packages, patching and start the application:
+1. Run the following command, this will install all dependencies, apply patching and start the application:

     ```
     curl -sSL https://raw.githubusercontent.com/Hardhat-Enterprises/Deakin-Detonator-Toolkit/main/install-update-media/setup_ddt.sh -o setup_ddt.sh && chmod +x setup_ddt.sh && ./setup_ddt.sh